History of Priene

 It is believed that the founder of the city is Aegyptus, son of Belus, grandson of Kodros.
 The followers of Aegyptus were the inhabitants of an abandoned Ionian city of the same name in 350BC.
-The first foundation of the city goes back to 9th c.
-BC.
+The first foundation of the city goes back to 9th century BC.
 The reasons of the migration most probably silting of the port and maleria caused because of swamp fields.

 Excavation began at the site in the early years of the 20C and the city has been partially restored.
 Acroplis is 230m over sea level.
 There are 3 main entrances to the city.
 The city is organized in four districts, the religious (Athena Temple), the political (bouleterion and prythaneion), the cultural (Theater) and the commercial (agora).
 In addition to the Athena Temple, the people of Priene built shrines dedicated to Zeus, Demeter and Egyptian gods.
 The Theater is a 4 or 3C BC building and one of the finest extant theaters of the Hellenistic world.
 Although it was rebuilt in the Roman period it still remains as typically Hellenistic as the city of Priene itself.